keyu-wang-2002/keyu-wang-2002.github.io/_pages/about.md

 Hi, I'm Keyu, a master student in Machine Learning at [University of Tuebingen]([[https://uni-tuebingen.de/en/]]).
 Currently, I am a research assistant in [Max Planck Institute for Intelligent Systems](https://is.mpg.de/), advised by  [Dr. Shiwei Liu](https://shiweiliuiiiiiii.github.io), and also working with [Dr. Jonas Geiping](https://jonasgeiping.github.io/) and [Dr. Weiyang Liu](https://wyliu.com).
 I earned my B.Eng. in Artificial Intelligence from [Southeast University](https://www.seu.edu.cn/) where I was advised by [Prof. Guilin Qi](https://scholar.google.com/citations?user=1gw3LJQAAAAJ&hl=zh-CN), and had a wonderful time at [SEU-131AIClub](https://github.com/131AIClub), contributing to its founding and flourishing.

-I am passionate about the intuitions from empirical observations and about uncovering the principles behind them, especially <font color='FireBrick'><strong>learning dynamics</strong></font> of intelligence -- on what data, at what scale, stepping by what rule, and how early choices set the ceiling on reasoning, generalization and continual learning.
+I am passionate about the intuitions from empirical observations and about uncovering the principles behind them, especially <font color='FireBrick'><strong>learning dynamics</strong></font> of intelligence -- on what data, at what scale, stepping by what rule, and how early choices set the ceiling on performance like efficiency,  reasoning, generalization and continual learning.
 My current research centers on <font color='FireBrick'><strong>scalable and efficient foundation models</strong></font>, with a focus on understanding and enhancing their architectures, optimizers, training and data efficiency, reasoning capabilities, and theory.

 Please feel free to reach out to me via email at​ ​**keyu.wang@student.uni-tuebingen.de**.